ygda-org/programming-guide/sections/section-6.md

 ## Scripting the enemy

+We are going to make an enemy that moves until it hits a wall, then turns around and repeats.
+If the player touches them, they will die.
+First, lets implement the movement.

+### Enemy Movement

 With your experience scripting the player earlier, you should be able to program this enemy alone now.
 Here is what your script should do:
+- Declare a constant speed for the player
-- Move the enemy horizontally in any direction until it encounters a wall.
+- Move the enemy horizontally in any direction until it encounters a wall
-    - Use the build -in `CharacterBody2D` function `is_on_wall()` to check for this.
+    - Use the built-in `CharacterBody2D` function `is_on_wall()` to check for this.
+    - Use `move_and_slide()` to move based on velocity.
-- When it encounters a wall, it should turn around.
+- When it encounters a wall, it should turn around (it's velocity should be negated)

+> This works similarly to your player script!
+Since it's a `CharacterBody2D` like our player, you can reuse all the functionality from our old `player.gd` script.

 Remember to use a constant for its speed; it's bad practice to use so-called magic numbers in your code without any explanation.
 Also, remember that since it's a physics process, you should be using `physics_process` instead of the default `process`.